 - Medical nutrition therapy in hospitals and nursing homes

 - Geriatric nutrition in skilled nursing and assisted living facilities

 - Community nutrition at senior centers, fitness centers and OSU Extension

 - Food service management operations and delivery

-DTP students deliver nutrition education and training to student groups, employees at Tri-C as well as at practicum sites and in the community.
+DTP students deliver nutrition education and training to student groups and employees at Tri-C, at practicum sites and in the community.

 Students are encouraged to gain and maintain professional credentials through the Academy of Nutrition and Dietetics.
 They also attend meetings of the Greater Cleveland Academy of Nutrition and Dietetics.

 DTP is fully accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 120 South Riverside Plaza, Suite 2190, Chicago, IL 60606-6995